-In case, you leave any typos error in company names, job titles, and even in your degree title then you will definitely ruin your chances of recruitment.
+In case, you leave any typos error in company names, job titles, and even in your degree title then you will ruin your chances of recruitment.

 So, ensure to use a reliable spell checker that will easily highlight misspellings double your chances of success on through LinkedIn platform.

-2. Fake Or No Picture In Your Profile
+2. Fake or No Picture In Your Profile

 It is essential to add a picture to your LinkedIn profile that will stand you out from the crowd.
-If you really want to hook the attention of your recruiter, then you should upload a sophisticated profile picture.
+If you want to hook the attention of your recruiter, then you should upload a sophisticated profile picture.

 By doing this you will not only fulfill the requirement of a powerful platform but also attract more employers to view your profile.

 Don’t upload a misleading image instead chose one that will fit with your field of work.
-Else you will definitely miss a great chance to drive endless opportunities through LinkedIn.
+Else you will miss a great chance to drive endless opportunities through LinkedIn.

 3. Skipping Profile Headline

 A great proportion of people put intern or executive in their LinkedIn headline.
-This is totally a wrong approach make sure to make the most of your LinkedIn headline title by putting up a relevant job title.
+This is a wrong approach to make sure to make the most of your LinkedIn headline title by putting up a relevant job title.

 Moreover, you should not write “looking for a job…” in your headline as it will create a negative impression.

-In case you’re a fresh grad then you can write graduate from your specific university or field to help the employer connect with you easily.
+In case you’re a fresh grad then you can write a graduate from your specific university or field to help the employer connect with you easily.